 This website belongs to Steve Mentz, Professor of English at St. John’s University in New York City.

-An exhibtion of rare books and maritime artifacts that I designed and curated for the Folger Shakespeare Library’s public gallery space in the summer of 2010.
+An exhibition of rare books and maritime artifacts that I designed and curated for the Folger Shakespeare Library’s public gallery space in the summer of 2010.

 Published in late 2013, this collection of essays on the great Elizabethan prose stylist is co-edited with Stephen Guy-Bray and Joan Pong Linton.